-- 1. Note the max wearing time for each program for which Tinnitus SoundSupport is activated. - 2.
-Write those values in the table Tinnitus SoundSupport: Limitation on use, in the back of this booklet. - 3.
+- 1. Be aware and note down the maximum wearing time for each program for which Tinnitus SoundSupport is activated. - 2.
+Ensure you write those values on the Tinnitus SoundSupport: Limitation on use table in the back of this booklet. - 3.
 Instruct your patient accordingly.